robotperf/benchmarks/benchmarks/middleware/n7_inter_network_vpn/README.md

 n7

 ### Description
 A simple network computational graph composed by two nodes.
-Used to demonstrate a simple ping-pong for intra-network communication via Wireguard.
+Used to demonstrate a simple ping-pong for inter-network communication via Wireguard.

 ![](../../../imgs/n7_inter_network_vpn.png)